Sam-Osian/PFD-toolkit/docs/screener/options.md

 screener = Screener(llm=llm_client, reports=reports)

 filtered_reports = screener.screen_reports(
-    user_query="Where the cause of death was determined to be suicide", produce_spans=True,
+    search_query="Where the cause of death was determined to be suicide", produce_spans=True,
     drop_spans=False)